Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 ### Wait

-The wait command will take a number a pause the current thread for that many seconds.
+The wait command will take a number and pause the current thread for that many seconds.

 ## 11 - Metaprogramming Commands